korolovdmitriy/goit-js-hw-10/README.md

 # Own project
 Front-end part of the application to search for data about a country by its partial or full name.
-Watch a demo video of the application.

 **Stack and tools:** </br>
 </br>